Time Management Techniques In Outlook

 Do you have different signature for each and easily switch from one to the other.
 There are two places you can start creating a signature from, one is from within a new message under the Message tab the other method is from File/ Options and mail.

 Creating A Signature

-- First copy someone else’s signature from your organization
+First copy someone else’s signature from your organisation.

 - Create a New message